 2nd scenario

 In the second simulation, 4 tasks for 2 machines are defined.
 We know each task should be done just with one machine once.
 So another useful function of scheduler i.e. "alternative" was used.
 Note that, using those function needs to see their usages in various problems and sometimes it is hard to get their concepts just with "OPL reference manual", due to lack of descriptions and examples.
-In this we assume each task allocates to all the machines but one of the machines can handle it.
-This case is known as a famous optimization problem called "Flexible Job Shop Problem".
-The problem model is depicted in Fig. 11.[6](16)(30)
+In this case, we assume each task allocates to all the machines but one of the machines can handle it.
+This case is known as a famous optimization problem called "Flexible Job Shop scheduling Problem with one stage".
+The problem model is depicted in Fig. 11.
+Note that in this scenario, all tasks are shared with all machines, same as Kim and Park formulation [6].

+In this scenario, we have no cross-over and precedence relationship constraints.
+Also, we have not consider initial and final state of QCs.
+The mathematical formulation according to our modification (16)-(30) will be: